A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: The WikiWeb2M Dataset

 \subsection{The WikiWeb2M Tasks}

 We apply WikiWeb2M to three tasks which reflect different granularities of webpage understanding: the page, section, or element level.
-We describe the tasks below and include dataset counts in Table~\ref{tab:taskcounts}.
-Data processing steps to take WikiWeb2M to each of the task datasets are discussed in Appendix~\ref{subsec:taskprocess}.
+Table~\ref{tab:taskcounts} contains task sample counts which are achieved by further task-specific filtering; these data processing steps are included in Appendix~\ref{subsec:taskprocess}, with a discussion of potential dataset noise in Appendix~\ref{subsec:tasknoise}.
+We describe the tasks below.

 \textbf{Page Description Generation.} In the task of page description generation, the goal is to generate a description of a page given the rest of the webpage's image, text, and structure.
 We use the Wikipedia-provided page description (not collecting annotations) and generate summaries from multimodal inputs, which differs from existing text-only article summarization work; this matters when we want to create a multimodal snippet from a webpage.